Net neutrality in the United States: Comcast v. FCC (2005–2010)

 In 2007, Comcast, the largest cable company in the US, was found to be blocking or severely delaying BitTorrent uploads on their network using a technique which involved creating 'reset' packets (TCP RST) that appeared to come from the other party.
 An August 2007 report by TorrentFreak (based on substantial nationwide research led by chief researcher Andrew Norton) noted that ISPs had been throttling BitTorrent traffic for almost two years, since 2005, but Comcast was completely blocking it in at least some cases.
 This was later verified by both the EFF and Associated Press.
 On March 27, 2008, Comcast and BitTorrent reached an agreement to work together on network traffic where Comcast was to adopt a protocol-neutral stance "as soon as the end of [2008]", and explore ways to "more effectively manage traffic on its network at peak times."
-In December 2009, Comcast reached a proposed settlement of 16 million, admitting no wrongdoing and amounting to no more than 16 per share.
+In December 2009, Comcast reached an out-of-court settlement of a class action lawsuit for 16 million, admitting no wrongdoing and amounting to no more than 16 per affected account.